work-ed-cyber/casestudystunext/README.md

 <h2>The Impact</h2>

 <p1>
 Sabotaging Centrifuges: In Iran's Natanz nuclear facility, Stuxnet caused significant damage by making the centrifuges spin out of control while simultaneously showing operators that everything was functioning normally.
 Spread Beyond Initial Target: Despite its specific target, Stuxnet also accidentally spread to other systems worldwide, although it didn't cause damage there.
-This was like a coded message intended for one person accidentally being heard by others. <br>
+This was like a coded message intended for one person, accidentally being heard by others. <br>

 <br>